Classical Liberal Education and Leadership Masters of Arts

 CEL 503 Classic Texts in Political Philosophy and Justice (3 credit hours)

-This course provides an overview of the history of political ideas by engaging students in a close reading of classic texts of political philosophy.
+This course provides an overview of the four major periods of political thought: ancient, medieval, modern, and post-modern and engages students in close readings of classic texts from each of these periods.
 The concept of justice will serve as an organizing theme, complemented by analyses of other political concepts such as virtue, the common good, natural law, rights, liberty, and equality.
-Texts such as Plato's Republic, Aristotle's Politics, St. Thomas Aquinas' Summa Theologica, Machiavelli's The Prince, Thomas Hobbes' Leviathan, John Locke's Second Treatise of Government, Montesquieu's Spirit of the Laws, Hamilton, Madison, and Jay's The Federalist, and John Rawls' A Theory of Justice will be studied in this course.
+Texts such as the following will form the bases of study for this course: Plato's Republic, Aristotle's Politics, St. Thomas Aquinas' Summa Theologica, Machiavelli's The Prince, Thomas Hobbes' Leviathan, John Locke's Second Treatise of Government, Montesquieu's Spirit of the Laws, Hamilton, Madison, and Jay's The Federalist, and John Rawls' A Theory of Justice.

 CEL 513 Classic Texts in Historical Leadership and Statesmanship (3 credit hours)